dukex/ember-cli-deploy-github/README.md

 ### branch

 The target branch on remote repository where the plugin will push app.
-By default the plugin use ```gh-pages```, for more information about branch please refer to [Github Pages](https://pages.github.com/)
+By default the plugin uses ```gh-pages```, for more information about branch please refer to [Github Pages](https://pages.github.com/)

 Default: ```gh-pages```

 ### repository

-The repository the plugin will push your app.
+The repository to which the plugin will push your app.

+TODO: add examples

 Default: ```undefined```

 ### distDir

-The root directory where the your app was builded.
+The root directory where your app was built.
 By default, this option will use the distDir property of the deployment context, provided by [ember-cli-deploy-build](https://github.com/zapnito/ember-cli-deploy-build).

 Default: ```context.distDir```